Somalia’s President Suspends PM As Elections Spat Deepens

 The constitutional crisis was only defused when Farmajo reversed the term extension and Roble brokered a timetable to a vote.

-But in the months that followed, a bitter rivalry between the men derailed the election again, alarming international observers.
+But in the months since, a bitter rivalry between the men derailed the election again, straining ties with Western allies long impatient for the process to finish peacefully.

 Elections for the upper house have concluded in all states and voting for the lower house began in early November.

-But the appointment of a president still appears to be a long way off, straining ties with Western allies who want to see the process reach a peaceful conclusion.

-On Sunday, the United States said it was “deeply concerned by the continuing delays and by the procedural irregularities that have undermined the credibility of the process”.

-Analysts say the election impasse has distracted from Somalia’s larger problems, most notably the Al-Shabaab insurgency.
+Analysts say the election impasse has distracted from Somalia’s larger problems, most notably the violent Al-Shabaab insurgency.

 The Al-Qaeda allies were driven out of Mogadishu a decade ago but retain control of swathes of countryside and continue to stage deadly attacks in the capital and elsewhere.